eydward/Density-k-PDG/README.md

 ### T_k-free
 General partially directed hypergraph subgraph check is really really complicated and expensive (much more complicated than isomorphism check, since now the problem is to find a subgraph for it to isomorphic to).
 But luckily, `T_k`-free is simple and fast.
 This is implemented in `contains_Tk()` in `graph.cpp`.
 The comment of that function is very detailed so I won't repeat here.
 It relies heavily on bit mask manipulation.

+## Generalization of the Code & Future Improvements
+1. The code can be generalized from the current `N<=8` to `N<=12`, by using C bitfield in the Edge data structure, without increasing the size of the `Edge` struct.
+Basically we give 12 bits to the `vertex_set` and 4 bits to the `head_vertex`.
+For the current purpose (computing min_theta values), I don't expect `N>=9` to be computationally feasible except for trivial cases (`K=2` or `K>=N-1`).
+2. The code can be generalized to compute other `F`-free scenarios, where `F` is different from T_k described above.
+The `k4problem` directory is an example of this, completely separate from the T_k-free computation code.
+3. The code provides a pretty fast partially directed hypergraph isomorphism check.
+If needed, we can bring back the neighbor hashing optimization ([03d28fd](https://github.com/ThinGarfield/Density-k-PDG/commit/03d28fdc1b032ddf86d3d2060a1bb23202d966c1)) to make it even faster.
+This may be useful in computations different from T_k-free theta values.
+4. If the focus is undirected hypergraph and either performance or space is critical, the data structure and code dealing with `head_vertex` can be removed to make the code more compact and faster.